sefasenlik/minitranslate/server/README.md

 # ChatGPT Translation API Server

-A Node.js/Express server that provides ChatGPT translation services via REST API.
+A Node.js/Express server that provides ChatGPT translation services via REST API with context-aware translations and user management.
 This server can be deployed to bypass regional restrictions and provide translation services to your MiniTranslate application.

 **🔒 Privacy First: This server does NOT log or store any translation text.
 All translations are processed in memory and never written to disk or logs.**

 ## Features

 - **No logging of translations** – translation text is never stored or logged
+- **Context-aware translations** – support for translation requirements and context
 - **RESTful API** for ChatGPT translations
 - **CORS enabled** for cross-origin requests
 - **Input validation** and error handling